Top 13 Must-Visit Monuments in Algarve: A Journey Through History

 The Fortaleza de Sagres acts as an excavation site marking Portugal's southwestern limit, thus emerging as a fortress critical to the Age of Discoveries in Portugal.
 Commissioned in the 15th century by Prince Henry the Navigator, the fortress is indissolubly tied with the beginnings of Portugal's introduction to maritime exploration.
 It is said that at this very place, Prince Henry set up a navigation school, which served as a funding institution for training sailors bound to create fame by sailing beyond the boundaries of known seas.
 One can now explore the massive walls and grounds of Fortaleza de Sagres.

-It has to be one of the most spectacular views of the Atlantic Ocean: rugged cliffs outline the fortress, so indeed, it is a much-popularized site, one of the most famous among photographers and history buffs.
+It has to be one of the most spectacular views of the Atlantic Ocean: rugged cliffs outline the fortress, making it a highly popularized site, one of the most famous among photographers and history buffs.
 Walking within this fortress is walking through Portugal's maritime past, and a visit is obligatory for any person keenly interested in exploring his country's world's significant role.

 2. Castelo de Silves

 Castelo de Silves is situated in the town of Silves and is one of the best-preserved castles in the whole Algarve.
 Fortress castle- an Islamic architecture wonder, built in Portugal in the 11th century when the Moors still ruled the land.
-Perched on a hill, the castle has beautiful sightlines over the area below with an impressive red sandstone fortification.
+Perched on a hill, the castle offers beautiful sightlines over the area below, featuring an impressive red sandstone fortification.
 This castle has immense wall-walks, towers, and ramparts.

 Come here to relive the violent past of a military fortress during the Moorish and the Christian era.
 The superb preservation and the entire story of this castle have helped sustain it as one of the paramount monuments for the entire region of Algarve.